Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/manual.md

 # System documentation v0.7.12

-This document is a work in progress overview of the CoC7 system it is not a tutorial for how to use FoundryVTT You will need one of the following to play the game
+This document is a work in progress overview of the CoC7 system it is not a tutorial for how to use FoundryVTT.

+You will need one of the following to play the game

 - Chaosium's Call of Cthulhu 7th Edition - Keeper's Rulebook
 - Chaosium's Call of Cthulhu 7th Edition - Call of Cthulhu Starter Set
 - Chaosium's Call of Cthulhu 7th Edition - Quick-Start Rules

-The system automates most of the regular tasks and rules involved with running a game
+The system automates most of the regular tasks and rules involved with running a game.

 This documentation can be reopened under  Compendiums -> JournalEntry -> System manual -> Call of Cthulhu 7th Edition (Unofficial) [en]